kitschpatrol/yanki/readme.md

 ## The future

+Possible features on the horizon include:

+1. Including some built-in CSS stylesheet options might be nice, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.

-Either embedding media assets or implementing integration with Anki's media library could be helpful for offline study.
+2. Either embedding media assets or implementing integration with Anki's media library could be helpful for offline study.
 (Though externally hosted image links seem generally fine for now.)

-Support for custom CSS would be nice as well.
+3. It would be nice to find a way to talk to the Anki database that doesn't require the Anki app to be running, but my research hasn't yet turned up anything as robust and reliable as Anki-Connect for this purpose.

 ## Maintainers